VishnuSas21/fraud-detection-system/project_findings.md

 (high amount, no KYC, or high-risk merchant) justifies a hard block without needing a composite score.
 This became the foundation of the hybrid architecture.

-**Interview talking point:**
-"Failed logins is the strongest single ATO predictor in our dataset — 60.5% XGBoost importance.
-This validates our decision to use it as the primary hard rule trigger rather than one of many equal-weight scoring signals."

----

 ## Finding 2 — Foreign Transaction Signal Was Overweighted